MarleenHaddad/CodingExercise/ABOUT.md

 - Reading the exercise carefully in order to analysis the problem in the right way.
 - Desgin my classes .
 - Make a new repository on github
 - Make a new ASP web site project and connect it with github .
+(I chose ASP.Net because I am more familiar with it )
 - Design the GUI for user .
 - Start writing functionality to the classes to make the design work .
 - Testing the web site localy on my machine .